 How to Get a College Scholarship

 Let’s face it—college is expensive.
-It could be a major factor when deciding between colleges to attend.
+So how do you get a college scholarship to help pay tuition?
+The end cost could be a major factor when deciding between colleges to attend.
 Even at a public university, you are looking at 15 to 25k a year, with the prices being higher for out-of-state at many institutions.
 Private?
 Oh boy—40k per year?
 You are offered student loans, but that just means you can delay paying it now, only to have to pay it after graduation—plus interest.
 We’re talking 60 to 160k student debt by graduation.
 Unless you want to spend $500 a month for the first 15 years of your career paying off your undergraduate loans, consider the financial resources available to you.
 So lets talk about how you can get a college scholarship, and help pay for college.

 One such resource is undergraduate scholarships and fellowships.
 These are funds, often from private sources, created to give students money to pay for expenses related to college (tuition, room and board, textbooks, etc).
 There are scholarship funds based on your major, interests, ethnicity, socioeconomic background, life experiences, military status, and a whole slough of other things.
 The point being, these are funds established to give you money to pay for college, and they are heavily underutilized.
 Literally thousands of scholarships go unawarded each year because not a single student applied.
 Scholarships are routinely offered not only by your immediate university (there’s usually some portal specific to your university that shows you relevant scholarships to your major), but also by generic organizations offering scholarships to any student looking to apply.

 What Scholarships Require